 - To keep the cooked pancakes warm, place them in a heated oven at 100ºF (40ºC) or lower.
 Make sure they are covered in a baking dish with a lid or sheet of foil to not dry out.

-Any topping you would use for regular pancakes can be used for plantain pancakes.
-For something a little more extravagant, you can serve these with Chantilly cream, chocolate shavings, and dried toasted coconut flakes.
+Any topping or ingredients you would use for regular pancakes can be used for this recipe.
+For something a little more extravagant, you can serve this recipe with Chantilly cream, chocolate shavings, butter, and dried toasted coconut flakes.

 More Breakfast Recipes